dbmcclain/Astronomy/README.md

 ```
   azel-to-hadec

-  azel-to-radec - now, or for any stated epoch
+  azel-to-radec - now, or for any stated epoch, at your observatory location.

              ;; What is rising now in the East, with at least 40 deg elevation?
              (map-mult (#'to-ra #'to-dec)